 Many-a-hash is made by those who try to explain fascism as one would any other traditional political movement.
 If its anti-intellectualism and anti-rationalism doesn't trip them up, its relationship with doctrine will.
 If one wants to get a good general picture of the policies for which most political parties stand, one need only consult that party's current platform.
-Fascists tend to be very opportunistic though, and deploy propaganda in the worst sense of that word.
-In their hands, "doctrine" in the programmatic way ordinary political parties conceive it becomes fluid, that which needs to be said from day to day in order to achieve power.
+Fascists tend to be very opportunistic though, political omnivores who make a show of syncretistically gobbling up bits and pieces from other political movements and parties across the spectrum and deploy propaganda in the worst sense of that word.
+In their hands, "doctrine" in the programmatic way ordinary political parties conceive it becomes fluid, that which needs to be said from day to day in order to achieve then maintain power.
 Mussolini had originally been a socialist.
 He'd been expelled from the Socialist party in 1914 for a growing list of heresies, principally, his support of the First World War, and in March 1919, he founded the Fasci di Combattimento--the Fascism from which we get the word--in order to, as he put it, "declare war against socialism."
 Initially, he tried to craft a sort of fusion of right and left views--the original Fascist manifesto, though anti-socialist, was quite progressive in many respects, even radical in others but this drew little interest and after being utterly squashed in the 1919 elections, the initial movement largely fell apart.
 Mussolini simply abandoned--or, more often, directly reversed--most of the left elements and Fascism became a movement of reactionary ex-soldiers who mustered into far-right paramilitaries that were rented out to the industrial and agribusiness elite to physically crush the Italian left.
 In internet discussions of German fascism, some amateur professional will inevitably pull out the 25-point program of the National Socialist German Workers Party from 1920 as representative of that party.
 In that platform, there is, to be sure, plenty of the Nazism that would later emerge but the radical planks in it, the items that inevitably prove to be the reason it's brandished in these discussions, were entirely ignored once the Nazis seized power.
 Likewise, the German fascists' use of socialist slogans and imagery and even the word "socialism" itself amounted to little more than an effort to attract votes (at which it largely failed) and attention (at which it succeeded beyond what anyone could have expected).
 Those within the movement who took the radicalism seriously were successively purged.
-Fascists freely discard doctrines professed solely to achieve power.
+The fascist freely adopts doctrines, even those to which he has no real commitment, to serve various ends and freely discards them if they've served their purpose or outlived their usefulness.
 Fascism doesn't have a traditional political movement's connection to programmatic doctrine.
 It's about recognizing the authority of the fascist leaders and doing what they say.

 This hopefully provides an outline of where the Trump phenomenon is similar to fascism and wherein it differs.
 It's easy to understand why even reasonably intelligent and informed people would jump to the "f" word to describe him.
-The ultranationalism, the anti-intellectualism and anti-rationalism, the lack of any real program beyond Trump as the strongman who promises to cure the liberal democracy that ails the nation, the promise of authoritarian rule and of national renewal to be achieved by it ("Make America Great Again"), the machismo, the persistent demonization of his "enemies," including helpless minorities, often to justify repressive policies--it would be far easier to list the few areas in which he differs from fascism than those wherein he echoes it.
+The ultranationalism, the anti-intellectualism and anti-rationalism, the opportunistic political syncretism (during the presidential race, Trump freely ran to Hillary Clinton's left on many issues), the lack of any real program beyond Trump as the strongman who promises to cure the liberal democracy that ails the nation, the promise of authoritarian rule and of national renewal to be achieved by it ("Make America Great Again"), the machismo, the militarism, the exaltation of authority, the persistent demonization of his "enemies," including helpless minorities, often to justify repressive policies--it would be far easier to list the few areas in which he differs from fascism than those wherein he echoes it.
 Nevertheless, some of those points of departure are important.
 Fascism revels in violence against its perceived enemies and while Trump spent months during the campaign encouraging his supporters to carry out violence against anti-Trump protesters and has always pimped a belligerent foreign policy, this is hardly the same as fielding a paramilitary force who battle opponents in the streets.
 Trump, likewise, hasn't called for the abolition of liberal democracy.
 His attacks on its institutions, however, are relentless and, in fact, form the basis of his popularity.
 While, in this writer's view, these differences rule out "fascist" as an accurate description of Trump, it's also entirely reasonable to see these differences as merely matters of degree, as, if one follows Trump's "logic" on both, one reaches the fascist conclusion.
 While Trump is no fascist, he's certainly protofascist.